-“Surgery is one option for people living with osteoarthritis, however there are many effective ways at managing their symptoms,” says Dr.Wendy.
+“Surgery is one option for people living with osteoarthritis, however there are many effective ways at managing their symptoms,” says Arthritis Action.

 “Arthritis Action promotes the self-management of arthritis.
-Put simply, this means managing your condition yourself using a variety of approaches and techniques to address both the physical and mental impact of arthritis,” she continues.
+Put simply, this means managing your condition yourself using a variety of approaches and techniques to address both the physical and mental impact of arthritis,” they continue.

 Different things will work for different people, so it’s important to create a self management plan which is right for you.